Pavan-R-Kashyap/Lattice-Cryptography/README.md

  - A detailed report highlighting the protocol’s proposed approach is provided inside the Ndimensionalising the Merkel Tree folder.
 Agent-based simulation models written in NetLogo, to simulate the wealth disparity trends in the conventional and proposed protocol is also provided in this directory.

+# Copyright
+All the documents in this repository are &copy copyright of Pavan R Kashyap

 # Contact Information
 For inquiries or collaboration opportunities, feel free to contact Pavan R Kashyap at pavanrkashyap@gmail.com